FPGA-Research-Manchester/eFPGA---RTL-to-GDS-with-SKY130/README.md

 </p>

 ### Note
-Due to the [issue of routing](https://github.com/FPGA-Research-Manchester/FABulous-SKY130) with the Openlane flow, this version was using Cadence Innovus for physical implementations.
-The Yosys was used to synthesize the design RTL.
+- Due to the [issue of routing](https://github.com/FPGA-Research-Manchester/FABulous-SKY130) with the Openlane flow, this version was using Cadence Innovus for physical implementations.
+- The Yosys was used to synthesize the design RTL.
+An example can be found [here](https://github.com/FPGA-Research-Manchester/FABulous-SKY130)
+- The Liberty files (.lib) and GDS files for standard cell library need to be coppied from Sky130 PDK to TIMING and GDS folder respectively if using the impl_commands.tcl

 ## Directory Organization
 ```bash